-The MCRstrollers (previously known as the Lunchtime Strollers) was set up in 2010 as a walking group for the health and wellbeing of staff, students and the local community, and are led by trained volunteers from the University of Manchester.
+The MCRstrollers walking group was set up in 2010 as a walking group for the health and wellbeing of staff, students and the local community, and are led by trained volunteers from the University of Manchester.

 As we are in the middle of the Oxford Road Corridor we can easily provide a variety of accessible walks at differing paces.
 On average our walks last 45 minutes but we also have a number of 30 minute and 90 minute walks to encourage more participation.